hsm_greatest_failed_art.epI

 .

-The global phenomenon of 2006, best selling album of the year, the first movie for sale on the iPhone, and the first billion dollar Disney Channel film to pave the way for many tv-musicals after.
+This project in particular was the global phenomenon of 2006, the best selling album of the year, the first movie for sale on the iPhone, and the first billion dollar Disney Channel live-action musical to pave the way for many tv/film-musicals after.

-This guy ended up with 5 Super bowl wins and 1 MVP award...
+This teammate ended up with 5 Super bowl wins and 1 MVP award...

 .